carboxylman/stackdb/doc/user-guide.md

 At the present time, the Xen driver only supports single-CPU VMs.
-This limitation is an artifact of our research project, not a fundamental limitation in StackDB's design.
+This limitation is an artifact of our research project, not a fundamental limitation in Stackdb's design.
 Contact us if you're interested in or require such a configuration; if the need arises, we may consider building this support.